 7. Firesteel with Tinder

-You shouldn’t have to depend on the firesteel in your EDC bag if you walk into the bush.
+You shouldn’t have to depend on the firesteel in your everyday carry bag if you walk into the bush.
 In that scenario, you are to be more prepared.

-Firesteel with tinder, on the other hand, can come in useful in an emergency or when your BBQ refuses to cooperate, and they don’t take up much space in your pouch.
+Firesteel with tinder, on the other hand, can come in useful in an emergency.

 The Hultafors Flint FS firesteel is about the size of a pen, and also, an Exotac TinderZip (on Amazon) will fit well in the zip of your pack.